Akiane Kramarik and Six More Artists Drawing Artistic Inspiration From On-High

 He [Freedom Rodriguez] is attempting to make the transition to full-time ministry through his art so he can bring his inspiring story to as many people as possible.

-Akiane unquestionably developed her artistic talents and vision in the early years.
-This sweet girl first began discussing her conversations with God and Jesus when she was just four years old.
+According to her autobiography titled "Akiane, Her Life, Her Art, Her Poetry.
+Akiane developed her artistic talents and visions in the early years.
+This young child first began discussing her conversations with God and Jesus when she was just four years old.
 She also began sketching with pencil and charcoal as she turned five and developed surprising artistic skills in just a few short years.
 By six, she was painting with acrylics and by seven, she had even started writing her own spiritual poetry.
 Her paintings of Jesus have inspired thousands to seek a deeper, more personal relationship with Christ.
 (Prints available here)

 Lynn also knew he was destined for a life of painting when he began introducing himself as an artist at the age of six.
 The Denver Catholic Register says that the painter was inspired by the early roots of Catholicism when priests used descriptive illustrations to share stories with illiterate church members.
 He aims to create pieces that bridge the gap between divinity and ordinary humanity.
 Lynn instructed new students in the arts as an instructor at the Colorado School of Art for more than 20 years, but now he primarily focuses on his inspirational works.

 Janet Hyun has always dreamed of having a major impact on the world as an artist but did not foresee the discovery of God in her like in 2001.
 That chance meeting with a living God altered her outlook on life and changed the course of her artwork permanently.
 Ms. Hyun now expresses her heavenly relationship through her artistic creations and is in fact, having a major impact on the world with Christian art.
 Ms. Hyun says that she sees visions through God and translates them to us through canvas and oils.